 MENTORING SERVICES PROVIDED:

-“I provide hands-on experience in business and corporate development (in-/out licensing; partnering; M&A), strategic marketing, preparation of business plans and investor presentations for start-up and early stage companies.
+“I provide hands-on C-level executive experience including business and corporate development (in-/out licensing; partnering; M&A), strategic marketing, preparation of business plans and investor presentations for start-up and early stage companies.
+I’ve successfully applied for grants/awards including: ~$3M NIH/NHLBI Phase IIB Small Market Award, University Venture Development Fund Award associated with a SAFE, and Oregon Innovation Council Enhanced Phase 0 Grant.
 I bring industry experience in multiple therapeutic areas (oncology, inflammatory/autoimmune diseases, infectious disease, CNS, CV, regenerative medicine), preventative and therapeutic vaccines as well as platform technologies and diagnostics.
 In addition, I have an extensive international network in pharma, biotech and venture capital communities.”

 Dr. Khoury (PhD, University of Texas at Dallas) is an Assistant Professor of Management and Strategy at Portland State University and teaches the senior capstone strategic management course within the School of Business Administration.
 His research focuses on the role of institutions and social forces within entrepreneurship and innovation processes.
 Within these domains he explores how both formal (reforms; legal and political systems) and informal (social, cultural dimensions) institutions enable or constrain the strategic pursuits of entrepreneurial actors within developing countries and emerging industry settings.
 His work has been published in the Strategic Management Journal, Journal of World Business, Journal of Management, Research Policy, Entrepreneurship Theory & Practice, Management Decision and Global Strategy Journal.